"Will I ever get these clinical summaries done?"

 AI scribes are already lightening the documentation load—no more typing marathons.

-AI scribes are virtual assistants that use artificial intelligence to document patient encounters in real time.
+AI medical scribes are virtual assistants that use artificial intelligence to document patient encounters in real time.
 They listen to conversations between providers and patients, analyze the information, and create accurate and comprehensive clinical summaries.

 Here are a few ways AI scribes can serve as an alternative or supplement to your current system: